 - Nepal: the project aims to strengthen the capacity of key education stakeholders to ensure successful implementation of gender responsive policies and practices; increase high-level political support for adolescent girls’ education; and raise awareness and improve documentation of good practices for adolescent girls’ education

 The second project aims at developing national capacity for gender-sensitive teacher policy formulation and building the capacities of teacher trainers and trainees, school leaders and teachers to promote gender-sensitive teaching and learning environments and practices, in Cambodia, Myanmar, Nepal, Sri Lanka and Uzbekistan.
 It is coordinated by the UNESCO Regional Bureau in Bangkok.

 - Regional experts meeting on Assessing Gender Issues in Pre-Service and In-Service Teacher Training in Asia (19-20 November 2015)

 - Regional training on Gender Assessment in Teacher Education in Asia (25-27 May 2016)

 - Development of country guidelines and a set of instruments for assessing gender responsiveness of teacher education systems

-Several countries involved in the UNESCO-HNA Partnership for Girls’ and Women’s Education will participate and engage in the UNESCO International Symposium and Policy Forum “Cracking the code – Girl’s education in STEM”, taking place from 28-30 August 2017 in Bangkok, Thailand.
+Several countries involved in the UNESCO-HNA Partnership for Girls’ and Women’s Education participated in the UNESCO International Symposium and Policy Forum “Cracking the code – Girl’s education in STEM” from 28-30 August 2017 in Bangkok, Thailand.